 I never used to be the biggest fan of brussels sprouts, but that was before my family started discovering far more interesting things to do with them than just boiling them and popping them on the table.

 There are so many delicious and adventurous recipes out there, so have a look around and find something you know your family would love, it will totally be worth the extra effort.

 20. Caramelized Onion Tart with Goats Cheese and Thyme

-This Caramelized Onion Tart with Goat Cheese and Thyme looks like something you would see on a menu in a fancy restaurant, but it is in fact really simple to make yourself.
+This Caramelized Onion Tart with Goat Cheese and Thyme looks like something you would see on a menu in a fancy restaurant.
+However, it is in fact really simple to make yourself.

 21. Lobster Stuffed Beef Tenderloin and Béarnaise Sauce